 First, provide students with an instructional scaffold or job aid on how to be a good critical friend.
-Spell out what your expectations are for this task including the timing, type, and quality as well as quantity of any feedback.
+Spell out what your expectations are for this task, including the timing, type, quality, and quantity of any feedback.
 Of course, not only should students know that the template or job aid exists, but the instructor should explain how to use it.